system-zero/system-zero/README.md

 It is crucial to record this whole path to completion, for educational purposes, and though this happens automatically by git, we would like in future to document it.

+Our code usually prefers the obvious algorithm that can be read with clarity, instead of an optimized one, even if we know that we sacrificy performance, though even slow C can not be beaten.
+We give extensive focus to respect resources, though we are really want our datatypes to be clear, without magic C trycks, so we want them rich and self explained by their specific type and name, to ease our development process, because in such enormous system, you really want to understand the code after it was well written.

 We give extensive focus, to unite the execution namespace and the source code, as we believe that both are interdependent and interchangeable, as the wise path to evolution and quite probably to our freedom finally.
 For every bit of code, it is utterly important to understand the "why" and the intentions.
-We let then our actual will (filtered by our logic) and the fascination to lead and give the fuel to this eternal path.
+We let then our actual will (filtered by our logic) and the fascination, to lead and give the fuel to this eternal path.
+So there has to be an obvious fast path and where to lookup to locate those bits that has been used to implemented this "why" in the source code, and then act accordingly by modifiying or just accept it's decision by realizing the intention.

+For those reasons we favor clarity instead of magic in our code.
+The code is, and it will always be and our definite documentation, though it would be cool to record the semantics, and we'll do it if we will be blessed with generous time.

 The layout of this README, ended up mostly like a blog, and it is really quite complicated unfortunately, and so its not your blame, if you don't understand.